kovasb/combinator/README.md

 It would be very interested to benchmark this against systems like Maude, Stratego, ASF+SDF, OMeta, and K. Sample code and instructions to this effect is very welcome.

+# Thanks

+Special thanks to David Nolen for help optimizing the clojurescript version.